Modelling competition for space: Emergent inefficiency and inequality due to spatial self-organization among a group of crowd-avoiding agents: Introduction

-Models in which agents have spatial preferences and respond to the occupancy and behavior of agents in the neighborhood have been considered in the past.
+It is easy to see that the active pursuit to acquire sparsely populated regions in space among a group of agents leads to competition between the agents in many complex systems \cite{bibAdaptiveMigrationSpatialCompetition}.
+We see the emergence of intriguing spatio-temporal patterns in social systems, such as sharing of public spaces like theaters, traffic systems, streets or squares \cite{bibSchelling1, bibSchelling2}; economic systems, such as the opening of shops in an area or the mining of fuel \cite{bibSpatialEconomyGiorgio}; biological systems, such as animal foraging and in other similar spatial systems \cite{ bibFlockingAstersReversals, anand2010_ecologicalComplexity}.
+A number of models in which agents have spatial preferences and respond to the occupancy and behavior of agents in the neighborhood have been considered in the past.
 Models of cellular automata, traffic flow, swarming, flocking, opinion dynamics, spatial segregation models, etc. capture the collective behavior of a collection of agents in response to the presence and behavior of other neighboring agents \cite{TrafficFlow_Nagatani_2002, OpinionDynamics_Stauffer2009}.
 A particular example is the Schelling's segregation model which shows how even weak individual preferences of the agents can lead to large-scale global segregation \cite{bibSchelling1, bibSchelling2, bibSegregationNetworks}.
 Researchers have also explored models that examine the competitive interactions of groups of agents on spatial structures and lattices \cite{bibNowak1,bibNowak2,bibNowak3,bibHauert, bibIsingCipra, bibgamesongraph, bibshakti1}.

-Nevertheless, an exclusive model to trace spatial spreading among agents in the quest to avoid local crowding is absent in the literature, although it is a universal problem visible across many social, economic, and biological domains \cite{Castellano2009_Stat_society, Azaele2015_Stat_Ecology, bibEconomyNetwork}.
+Nevertheless, an exclusive model to study spatial spreading among agents in the quest to avoid local crowding is absent in the literature, although it is a core feature of many problems across social, economic, and biological domains \cite{Castellano2009_Stat_society, Azaele2015_Stat_Ecology, bibEconomyNetwork}.
+Such scenarios occur generally whenever the payoff of an agent is decided by the local spatial density of agents surrounding it and is prevalent in situations like the occupation of shared spaces (say theaters and public transportation) or foraging activities \cite{SpaceResource_tilman1982}.
+In this work, we present a simplified model that addresses the gap by focusing on a setting where space itself is the critical resource for which agents compete.
+The model captures essential features, such as space as a limited resource and local density-dependent payoffs.
+The competition among agents for the limited space then results in dynamic rearrangement in response to local crowding.